Your Own Real Estate Crowdfunding vs Third-Party Platforms

 Conclusion and next steps

-Overall, the decision to use your own crowdfunding platform versus an established platform will depend on your specific needs and goals.
+Overall, deciding to use your own crowdfunding platform versus an established one will depend on your specific needs and goals.

 It may be a good option for organizations or individuals who want more customization and control over the fundraising process, but it may not be the best choice for everyone.